Illinois woman living with broken needle in her spine

 ST. LOUIS (KTVI) — Amy Garrison lives on a quiet farm with her husband in southern Illinois.
 She enjoys the peace of Fayette County, but she is living in constant pain.

-Garrison has a portion of an epidural needle is stuck in her spine, which she said was left there nearly 20 years ago when she gave birth at a naval hospital in Florida.
+Garrison has a portion of an epidural needle stuck in her spine.
+She said it was left there nearly 20 years ago when she gave birth at a naval hospital in Florida.
 Garrison said an anesthesiologist at that hospital broke off about 2 inches of the needle in her back, and never told her what had happened.

-The needle was not discovered until years later.
+The needle was not found until years later.
 “I’m just tired of hurting — all the time,” she said.

 Garrison filed a lawsuit, but a judge dismissed her case.
 At the time, her story generated national headlines.